Iris has several types. These are some settings which many people use and I selected for you to understand how Iris works more quickly.

 Using Programming mode will make it like this

 I personally use this mode when I write something in editor with White theme and I am sure you will find your way.
-The bad thing is that pictures will be reverted also, but you will probably not look at pictures when you use Programming mode.
+The bad thing is that pictures will be inverted also, but you will probably not look at pictures when you use Programming mode.

 Biohacker is the combination of inverted colors and no blue light.
 You can say that it’s the combination between Sleep and Programming mode.